jeroenjanssens/jeroenjanssens.github.io/_posts/2013-11-24-stochastic-outlier-selection.markdown

 The tools `csvcut`, `csvsort`, and `csvlook` are part of [csvkit](http://csvkit.readthedocs.org/).
 You may notice that the outlier probabilities shown in the screenshot do not match the exact ones computed with `sos`.
 That's because (1) the screenshot was taken not long after the demo started and (2) the demo was running in Chrome, which apparently has a different implementation of `Math.random`.
 In Firefox, the approximated outlier probabilities will match the exact ones, eventually.

-If you enjoyed this post and would like to know when the video and slides will be online, then you should [follow me on Twitter][twitter].
+If you enjoyed this post then you should [follow me on Twitter][twitter].

 [thesis]: https://github.com/jeroenjanssens/phd-thesis